credimi/vacation/README.md

-# Vacation
+# 🏖Vacation 🏖

 ## We work hard, but sometimes we just don't

-@credimi/vacancy is a small static module that manages the days we are off or we don't process things
+`@credimi/vacancy` is a small static module that manages the days we are off or we don't process things

 ### `isVacation(date[, options])`